Biden to meet Fed chair as inflation bites pocketbooks - KTVZ

 Biden to meet Fed chair as inflation bites pocketbooks

-WASHINGTON (AP) — President Joe Biden will meet Tuesday with Federal Reserve chairman Jerome Powell as soaring inflation takes a bite out of Americans’ pocketbooks.
-The meeting will be the first since Biden renominated Powell to lead the central bank and comes weeks after his confirmation for a second term by the Senate.
+WASHINGTON (AP) — President Joe Biden is set to meet with Federal Reserve Chairman Jerome Powell as soaring inflation takes a bite out of Americans’ pocketbooks.
+Tuesday’s meeting will be the first since Biden renominated Powell to lead the central bank and comes weeks after his confirmation for a second term by the Senate.
 The White House says the pair will discuss the state of the U.S. and global economy and especially inflation, described as Biden’s “top economic priority.”
 The White House says the goal is a “transition from an historic economic recovery to stable, steady growth that works for working families.”